daniel-iroka/Criminal-Intent-App/README.md

 # Criminal-Intent-App
-A fun project to report crimes in your work place.
+A fun project to report crimes in your office or work place.

 # CriminalIntent ChallengeVersion